 This conference and documentary screening at Penn convened academics, activists, and policymakers to discuss contradictions in paid/unpaid care work, namely its critical importance to society yet pervasive reliance on feminization, racialization, devaluation, and marginalization.
 Recap Video

-Penn’s Center for Improving Care Delivery for the Aging (CICADA) awards three 1-year pilot projects each year to promising scientists from underrepresented groups, and provides scholars with additional career development support.
-Apply by March 1, 2019 for awards of up to $30,000 for the project period 07/01/2019 - 06/30/2020.
-Eligibility details, proposal criteria, and instructions for submitting your application are available here.
+Penn’s Center for Improving Care Delivery for the Aging (CICADA) awards one-year pilot projects each year to promising scientists from underrepresented groups, and provides scholars with additional career development support.
+Learn more here.

 Penn Memory Center: Academic Opportunities

 The Penn Memory Center offers students of all levels a number of academic opportunities, including fellowships, internships, and a certificate program.
-Find more information here.
+Learn more here.

 Penn Medicine Fellowship in Geriatric Medicine